Open a Document Editor Using Web API

 Create a menu item following the steps in Create a Menu Using Web API.

-This menu action will look for the Home_Page document in MyFirstModule (however, you can use any module or document in your app).
-It will then open it with the editor API.
+This menu action looks for the Home_Page document in MyFirstModule and opens it with the editor API (however, you can use any module or document in your app).
 For more information, see Access a Mendix Model Using Web API.

 For this example, create a menu with an action by doing the following steps: